-The Emphasis in Life Coach Counseling requires an additional 6 -7 hours of HWBS elective courses from the following of which one course must be at or above the 300 level.
+The Emphasis in Life Coach Counseling requires an additional 6 -7 hours of HWBS elective courses with a grade of C- or better in the courses from the following of which one course must be at or above the 300 level.

-- NTFS 110 Introduction to Food Science
+- · NTFS 110 Introduction to Food Science

 - · BIOL 132 Microbiology

 - · HLTH 233 Transcultural Health Care

 - PSYC 221 Abnormal Psychology

 - · PSYC 265 Psychology of Women

-- PSYC 345 Sensation & Perception
+- · PSYC 345 Sensation & Perception

 - PSYC 385 Physiological Psychology

-For a Bachelor of Science (BS) Degree in Health, Wellness and Behavioral Sciences, a student completes the 54-58 hours of core courses with a grade of C or better:
+For a Bachelor of Science (BS) Degree in Health, Wellness and Behavioral Sciences, a student completes 54-58 hours of core courses.
+No more than two core courses with a grade of C- will be accepted as credit towards the major.

-- HWBS 103 Medical Terminology or ATHT 130 Care and Prevention of Injuries

-- · DRMA 108 Oral Interpretation

-- BUMG 112 Principles of Management

-- · ATHT 133 Dynamics of Health & Nutrition

-- · CHEM 110 General Chemistry I

-- · CHEM 111 General Chemistry II

-- · BIOL 115 Fundamentals of Cell Biology and Genetics

-- · BIOL 211 Human Anatomy and Physiology I

-- BIOL 212 Human Anatomy and Physiology II

-- PHIL 212 General Ethics or PHIL 225 Applied Ethics: Biomedical

-- HWBS 123 Lifespan Development or PSYC 121 Child & Adolescent Dev. or PSYC 122 Adult Dev.

-- PSYC 240 Positive Psychology

-- SOC 201 Social Issues

-- MATH 220 Statistics

-- PSYC 330 Theories of Counseling & Psychotherapy

-- HWBS 375 Practicum or HWBS 395 Internship

-- · HWBS 442 Research

-- · HWBS 499 Capstone
+- HWBS 103 Medical Terminology or ATHT 130 Care and Prevention of Injuries or NURS 111 Perspectives on Nursing - · DRMA 108 Oral Interpretation - · BUMG 112 Principles of Management - · ATHT 133 Dynamics of Health & Nutrition or HLTH 122 Introduction to Nutrition - · CHEM 110 General Chemistry I - · CHEM 111 General Chemistry II - · BIOL 115 Fundamentals of Cell Biology and Genetics - · BIOL 211 Human Anatomy and Physiology I - · BIOL 212 Human Anatomy and Physiology II - PHIL 212 General Ethics or PHIL 225 Applied Ethics or RELS 218/318 Ethics for Christian Living - HWBS 123 Lifespan Development or PSYC 121 Child & Adolescent Dev. or PSYC 122 Adult Dev. - PSYC 240 Positive Psychology - EDUC 119 Human Relations and Building Inclusive Communities or SOC 201 Social Issues or SW 235 Diversity and Privilege - · MATH 220 Statistics - PSYC 330 Theories of Counseling & Psychotherapy - · HWBS 375 Practicum or HWBS 395 Internship - · HWBS 442 Research in Health, Wellness, and Behavioral Sciences - · HWBS 499 Capstone

-A student pursuing a Bachelor of Science (BS) Degree in Health, Wellness and Behavioral Sciences must minimally complete either the Life Coach Counseling emphasis or a minor from another discipline except Psychology.
-Students may complete the emphasis and multiple minors, except Psychology.
+A student pursuing a Bachelor of Science (BS) Degree in Health, Wellness and Behavioral Sciences must minimally complete the Life Coach Counseling emphasis, a minor from another discipline except Psychology, or a double major except a double major with Psychology.
 If a student chooses to complete a minor instead of the emphasis, then the student must complete at least one course at or above the 300 level in the chosen minor discipline.

-For a Bachelor of Science (BS) Degree in Health, Wellness and Behavioral Sciences, with an Emphasis in Life Coach Counseling a student completes the core courses and an additional 9 hours of HWBS courses.
+For a Bachelor of Science (BS) Degree in Health, Wellness and Behavioral Sciences, with an Emphasis in Life Coach Counseling a student completes the core courses and an additional 9 hours of HWBS courses with a grade of C- or better in the courses.